graphhopper/graphhopper/docs/core/profiles.md

 - car4wd
 - motorcycle

-By choosing a vehicle GraphHopper determines the accessibilty and an average travel speed for the different road types.
+By choosing a vehicle GraphHopper determines the accessibility and an average travel speed for the different road types.
-If you are in the low-level Java API note that these pre-configured vehicles correspond to implementations of the `FlagEncoder` Java interface.
+If you are interested in the low-level Java API note that these pre-configured vehicles correspond to implementations of the `FlagEncoder` interface.

-Besides the vehicle it is also possible to choose between different weightings (=cost functions) for the route calculation and GraphHopper includes the following weightings:
+Besides the vehicle it is also possible to use different weightings (=cost functions) for the route calculation.
+GraphHopper includes the following weightings:

 - fastest
 - shortest